 Once you’ve put in the work and have done a decent amount of preparation, here’s how to get your boss to say “yes” every time.

-Before your performance review: Prepare the “Briefcase”
+Step 2: Prepare the “Briefcase”

 It’s easy to tell your boss you’ve done great work and that in your next review you plan on asking for more responsibilities and pay.